 Dollar Sign (9) 286 as Part of Andy Warhol’s Larger Body of Work

 The Dollar Sign series from 1982 was the ultimate manifestation of Andy Warhol’s love affair with money.
-Warhol once said, “I like money on the wall.” and the Dollar Sign Series was his way of using his iconic imagery to achieve just that.
-The series is comprised of multiple variations of dollar sign screen prints on Lenox Museum Board in a variety of vibrant colors.
-The Dollar Sign paintings contain a source image that was created by Warhol himself which was an uncommon practice for Warhol, as a result this series sets itself apart from a large portion of the rest of his body of work.
-The Dollar Sign Series is a superb example of Warhol seizing an internationally recognizable symbol and altering it into something that was purely Warholian.
+Warhol once said, “I like money on the wall,” and the series was his way of using his iconic imagery to achieve just that.
+The Dollar Sign paintings contain a source image that was created by Warhol himself which was an uncommon practice for Warhol, setting it apart from the rest of his body of work.
+The Dollar Sign series is a superb example of Warhol seizing a internationally recognizable symbol and altering it into something that was purely Warholian.